phihos/pytest-shared-session-scope/README.md

 The double yield makes them different from normal pytest fixtures and can be confusing.
 The implementation is a bit hacky - we need to modify the signature of functions to pass fixture values to the inner actual fixture.
 I'm also not entirely confident cleanup will work correctly in all cases.

+## Known limitations

+- Does not work correctly with the '-x' option or any option that makes it stop before running all tests.
+- Does not work with tests that dynamically get a fixture value using `request.getfixturevalue()`

 ## Recipes